University of California, Davis: Academics

 The university has 102 undergraduate majors and 101 graduate programs.
 It has a Department of Viticulture and Enology (concerning the scientific study of grape-growing and winemaking) that has been and continues to be responsible for significant advancements in winemaking utilized by many Californian wineries.
 The campus claims to be noted for its top-rated Agricultural and Resource Economics programs and the large Department of Animal Science through which students can study at the university's own on-campus dairy, meat-processing plant, equestrian facility, and experimental farm.
 Students of Environmental Horticulture and other botanical sciences have many acres of campus farmland and the University of California, Davis, Arboretum at their disposal.
 The Department of Applied Science was founded and formerly chaired by physicist Edward Teller.
 The arts are also studied extensively on campus with subjects such as studio art, design, music, theater and dance.
 The Design Department at UC Davis is the only comprehensive academic design unit of the University of California system.
 There is also the Mondavi Center for the Performing Arts which features artists from all over the globe.

-UC Davis undergraduate majors are divided into four colleges:
+UC Davis undergraduate majors are divided into four colleges (with their founding in parentheses):